Phasmophobia official header art with paranormal investigators approaching a haunted house.

 2. Content Warning

 Choose this when your group mainly wants the social storytelling and voice-driven chaos without the same oppressive dread.
 Content Warning is lighter, easier to pitch, and better for mixed groups, while still producing the same kind of “everything fell apart on comms” stories.
+If this is your softer branch, continue with Phasmophobia vs Content Warning.

 Best for: teams that want a softer, more accessible version of the social loop.